inbzar/docs/apps/docs/content/modules/orders/orders.md

 Orders are placed by customers who purchase items from your store.
 They involve intricate commerce operations related to inventory, fulfillment, payment, and more.

-Medusa supports order features such as order editing, creating swaps for orders, returning orders, and more.
+InBzar supports order features such as order editing, creating swaps for orders, returning orders, and more.
 These features allow merchants to handle and automate Return Merchandise Authorization (RMA) flows.

 :::note